-A regular in all three formats of the game, Stephen comes into his own in white ball matches.
+A regular in all three formats of the game, Steven comes into his own in white ball matches.
 An outstanding fielder and punchy stroke-player, his knack of bowling a sequence of tidy medium-paced overs in the middle of matches has turned many contests in Nottinghamshire’s favour.

 In 2017 he played a pivotal role as Notts lifted two trophies and secured promotion back to the top flight.
 He captivated the television audience with his first One-Day century, an innings of 111, in the Royal London semi-final against Essex at Chelmsford, a contribution that won him the man-of-the-match award and his side a place at Lord’s.
 In the final he had a hand in removing the top five in the Surrey order, taking three catches to add to important wickets of Kumar Sangakkara and Ben Foakes.